FDio/csit/docs/content/release_notes/previous/csit_rls2406/dpdk_performance.md

 ---
-title: "TRex Performance"
+title: "DPDK Performance"
-weight: 3
+weight: 2
 ---

-# CSIT 24.10 - TRex Performance
+# CSIT 24.06 - DPDK Performance

 1. TEST FRAMEWORK
-   - **CSIT test environment** version 15 is used, see [Environment Versioning]({{< ref "../../../infrastructure/fdio_csit_testbed_versioning" >}}).
+   - **CSIT test environment** version has been updated to ver.
+15, see [Environment Versioning]({{< ref "../../../infrastructure/fdio_csit_testbed_versioning" >}}).
-2. TREX TESTS
+2. DPDK PERFORMANCE TESTS
    - No updates
-3. TREX VERSION
+3. DPDK RELEASE VERSION CHANGE
-   - Currently using v3.03 of TRex.
+   - Version 24.03 is now tested.

 # Known Issues

+List of known issues in CSIT 24.06 for DPDK performance tests:

 ## New

-List of new issues in CSIT 24.10 for TRex performance tests:
+List of new issues in CSIT 24.06 for DPDK performance tests:

 **#** | **JiraID**                                       | **Issue Description**
 ------|--------------------------------------------------|--------------------------------------------------------------